pradeepsukale/AutoScalingK8S/README.md

 Dockerfile: Contains multi stage build which produces small image.
 First part just generates the image and in second stage only the image is copied.

-Start ASG for deployment: kubectl autoscale deployment basic-hpaimage --cpu-percent=80  --max=4
+Start ASG for deployment for 'basic-hpaimage': kubectl autoscale deployment basic-hpaimage --cpu-percent=80  --max=4